gtrevorrow/OCI-CLI-Tools/QUICKSTART.md

 ## Unattended / Headless
 Use an initial interactive run to create artifacts, then rely on refresh token afterward.
 For truly headless environments ensure you can manually visit the Auth URL from a workstation and copy the redirected code if necessary.
+Add remote workflow:
+- Run once interactively (or forward the auth URL to an operator) to capture refresh token.
+- Subsequent cron/container invocations reuse and refresh silently.

 ## Updating
 Edit constants (e.g., `REFRESH_TOKEN_KDF_ITERATIONS`) directly in the script if you need to tune; no CLI flag provided to reduce complexity.